-Item itions Risk- Veighted Re Requirements Capital Transactions in Mexican pesos with a nominal rate \$ \$ 200,035 16,003 Transactions in Mexican pesos with real rate or rate denominated in UDIs 19,595 1,568 Rate of return based on the General Minimum Wage 16,336 1,307 Interest rate transactions in foreign currency with a nominal rate 44,564 3,565 Positions in UDIs and Mexican pesos with yield linked to NCPI 43 3 Positions in currencies with yield indexed to exchange rates 12,095 968 Positions in shares or with yield indexed to the price of a share or group of shares 32,757 2,621 Transactions based on the General Minimum Wage 128 10 Gamma (RC-18) 9,816 785 Vega (RC-18) 1,083 87 Surtax 8,236 659 Total market risk \$ 344,688 \$ 27,576
+Ris sk-Weighted Capital

+Item Positions Requirements

+Transactions in Mexican pesos with a nominal rate \$ 200,035 \$ 16,003

+Transactions in Mexican pesos with real rate or rate

+denominated in UDIS 19,595 1,568

+Rate of return based on the General Minimum Wage 16,336 1,307

+Interest rate transactions in foreign currency with a

+nominal rate 44,564 3,565

+Positions in UDIS and Mexican pesos with yield linked

+to NCPI 43 3

+Positions in currencies with yield indexed to exchange

+rates 12,095 968

+Positions in shares or with yield indexed to the price of

+a share or group of shares 32,757 2,621

+Transactions based on the General Minimum Wage 128 10

+Gamma (RC-18) 9,816 785

+Vega (RC-18) 1,083 87

+Surtax 8,236 659

+Total market risk \$ 344,688 \$ 27,576

-- Assets subject to credit risk:
+Assets subject to credit risk:

-Item Posit W Requirements Capital
+Item Risk-Weighted Assets Capital Requirements

-Weighted at 10% 1 at 10% \$ \$ 101
+Weighted at 10% \$ 1,255 \$ 100

 Weighted at 11.5% 1,837 147

 Weighted at 20% 20,077 1,606

 Weighted at 23% 3 -

 Weighted at 50% 42,343 3,387

 Weighted at 75% 39,251 3,140

 Weighted at 100% 399,322 31,946

+Risk-Weighted Capital

+Item Assets Requirements

 Weighted at 115% 11,065 885

-Item Positions Risl Weighted Requirements Capital

-Weighted at 150% 1, 150 92
+Weighted at 150% 1,150 92

 Weighted at 1250% 817 65

-Internal methodology TDC / E and C 384, 899 30,792
+Internal methodology TDC / E and C 384,899 30,792

-CVA 32, 322 2,586
+CVA 32,322 2,586

 ECC 32 3

-Counterpart 17, 808 1,425
+Counterpart 17,808 1,425

-Related 15, 453 1,236
+Related 15,453 1,236

 Repurchase 247 20

-Total credit risk \$ 967, 881 \$ 77,431
+Total credit risk \$ 967,881 \$ 77,430

-Operational risk \$ 79, 479 \$ 6,358
+Operational risk \$ 79,479 \$ 6,358

-Equity Management - The Financial Group has the equipment, processes and systems required to correctly identify, measure, monitor, control and mitigate the risks to which it is exposed.
-Please see Note 34 for a more detailed explanation.
+Equity Management - Institution has the equipment, processes and systems required to correctly identify, measure, monitor, control and mitigate the risks to which it is exposed.
+Please see Note 33 for a more detailed explanation.

-Likewise, periodic processes have been defined and established to ensure that financial reports disclose and reflect the risks to which the Financial Group is exposed.
+Likewise, periodic processes have been defined and established to ensure that financial reports disclose and reflect the risks to which the Institution is exposed.

-As required by the Commission, the Financial Group performs exercises involving the preparation of annual financial projections for stress scenarios.
+As required by the Commission, the Institution performs exercises involving the preparation of annual financial projections for stress scenarios.

-It also performs an analysis that includes certain liquidity crisis scenarios.
-These stress scenarios estimate the magnitude of the effects generated for the self-financing ratio and the capacity of available explicit assets to cover maturities with a 12-month horizon so as to ascertain the Financial Group's survival horizon.
-The results of these activities show that the Financial Group has a satisfactory level of resistance as regards liquidity crisis scenarios.
+The Institution also performs an analysis that includes certain liquidity crisis scenarios.
+These stress scenarios estimate the magnitude of the effects generated for the self-financing ratio and the capacity of available explicit assets to cover maturities with a 12-month horizon so as to ascertain the Institution's survival horizon.
+The results of these activities show that the Institution has a satisfactory level of resistance as regards liquidity crisis scenarios.

-Similarly, the Financial Group has different management mechanisms which it can activate in the event of different stress scenarios that could impair its solvency as regards capital and/or liquidity.
-Given the Financial Group's robust financial position and balance sheet structure, these resources allow it to access local and international wholesale markets to obtain financing and capital, dispose of high quality assets for sale and/or securitization, and discount securities on the market and with the Central Bank of Mexico.
+Similarly, the Institution has different management mechanisms which it can activate in the event of different stress scenarios that could impair its solvency as regards capital and/or liquidity.
+Given the Institution's robust financial position and balance sheet structure, these resources allow it to access local and international wholesale markets to obtain financing and capital, dispose of high quality assets for sale and/or securitization, and discount securities on the market and with the Central Bank of Mexico.

-Consequently, the Financial Group has the mechanisms needed to effectively mitigate stress scenarios which could impair its capital and liquidity.
+Consequently, the Institution has the mechanisms needed to effectively mitigate stress scenarios which could impair its capital and liquidity.

-For further detail, please consult "Exhibit 1-0" as required by the Provisions "Information supplemental to the fourth quarter 2016, in compliance with the obligation to disclose information on the Capitalization Ratio, which is located on the following Internet page www.bancomer.com/informacioninversionistas.
+For further detail, please consult "Exhibit 1-O" as required by the Provisions "Information supplemental to the fourth quarter 2016", in compliance with the obligation to disclose information on the Capitalization Ratio, which is located on the following Internet page www.bancomer.com/informacioninversionistas.